L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 A concrete noun is a noun that is perceived by one of the senses.
-This simply means that if you can touch it, see it, hear it, smell it, or taste it, then the noun is a concrete noun.
+This simply means that if you can touch, see, hear, smell, or taste it, then the noun is a concrete noun.
 For example, clocks and be physically seen.
 You can even touch them to set the correct time.
 However, time has no physical existence.
-It is merely a concept so it is considered an abstract noun instead of a concrete noun.
+It is merely a concept, so it is considered an abstract noun instead of a concrete noun.

 Examples of concrete nouns:

 Cats, mug, food, flower, water, lamp, television, telephone, clock.